-The table beginning on page 14 sets out, for each person nominated for election as a director, their name and age; municipality of residence; present principal occupation and principal occupations held in the last five years if different; the first and last major office with the Corporation, if any; a brief description of their principal directorships, memberships and education; the number of shares beneficially owned or controlled or directed, directly or indirectly, by each nominee and the value of such common shares; the number of options and deferred share units ("DSUs") credited to each nominee and the value of such options and DSUs; the date each became a director of the Corporation; and their current membership on Board committees.
+The table beginning on page 14 sets out, for each person nominated for election as a director at the Meeting, their name and age; municipality of residence; present principal occupation and principal occupations held in the last five years if different; the first and last major office with the Corporation, if any; a brief description of their principal directorships, memberships and education; the number of shares beneficially owned or controlled or directed, directly or indirectly, by each nominee and the value of such common shares; the number of options and deferred share units ("DSUs") credited to each nominee and the value of such options and DSUs; the date each became a director of the

+Corporation; and their current membership on Board committees.
 Consistent with the Corporation's Diversity Policy (as defined below), the selection process for new nominees is conducted by the Corporate Governance and Nominating Committee, taking into account diversity of gender, backgrounds, experience and skills, integrity and character, knowledge of the industry and/or general business knowledge, and independent and sound judgment.
 Below is a matrix for the nominee directors, wherein each nominee has been asked to confirm their skills and areas of experience, to ensure that the Board's overall experience and expertise is well rounded.
 This matrix also assists the Board in determining the skill sets the Board will seek when replacing directors at the time of retirement or departure.
+Directors Ed Breiner and John Burzynski are not standing for re-election at the Meeting.
+We thank them for their service and contributions to the Board.

-Name Mining Industry Finance Compensation and Human Resources Environment, Health and Safety International Commerce Corporate Governance Mergers and Acquisitions Legal CEO Energy Sector Director Edward J. Breiner \checkmark \checkmark \checkmark \checkmark \checkmark \checkmark \checkmark \checkmark \checkmark John Burzynski \checkmark \checkmark \checkmark \checkmark \checkmark \checkmark \checkmark \checkmark \checkmark \checkmark \checkmark Louis-Pierre Gignac \checkmark \checkmark \checkmark \checkmark \checkmark \checkmark Kim Keating \checkmark \checkmark \checkmark \checkmark \checkmark \checkmark \checkmark \checkmark Juliana L. Lam \checkmark \checkmark \checkmark \checkmark \checkmark \checkmark Denis Larocque \checkmark \checkmark \checkmark \checkmark \checkmark \checkmark \checkmark \checkmark \checkmark Janice G. Rennie \checkmark \checkmark \checkmark \checkmark \checkmark \checkmark \checkmark David B. Tennant \checkmark \checkmark \checkmark \checkmark \checkmark V \checkmark Sybil Veenman \checkmark \checkmark \checkmark \checkmark \checkmark \checkmark \checkmark V \checkmark Jo Mark Zurel \checkmark \checkmark \checkmark \checkmark \checkmark \checkmark \checkmark \checkmark
+Name Mining Industry Finance Compensation and Human Resources Environment, Health and Safety International Commerce Corporate Governance Mergers and Acquisitions Legal CEO Energy Sector Director Louis-Pierre Gignac \checkmark \checkmark \checkmark \checkmark \checkmark \checkmark Kim Keating \checkmark \checkmark \checkmark \checkmark \checkmark \checkmark \checkmark \checkmark Juliana L. Lam \checkmark \checkmark \checkmark \checkmark \checkmark \checkmark \checkmark Denis Larocque \checkmark \checkmark \checkmark \checkmark \checkmark \checkmark \checkmark \checkmark \checkmark Janice G. Rennie \checkmark \checkmark \checkmark \checkmark \checkmark \checkmark David B. Tennant \checkmark \checkmark \checkmark \checkmark \checkmark \checkmark \checkmark Sybil Veenman \checkmark \checkmark \checkmark \checkmark \checkmark \checkmark V \checkmark Jo Mark Zurel \checkmark \checkmark \checkmark \checkmark \checkmark \checkmark \checkmark \checkmark